 Laboratory Bonds

 Laboratory holds a debt-to-equity ratio of 0.628.
 As of now, Laboratory's Short and Long Term Debt is increasing as compared to previous years.
-The Laboratory's current Long Term Debt To Capitalization is estimated to increase to 0.47, while Long Term Debt is projected to decrease to under 3.1 B. Laboratory's financial risk is the risk to Laboratory stockholders that is caused by an increase in debt.
+The Laboratory's current Net Debt To EBITDA is estimated to increase to 3.31, while Long Term Debt is projected to decrease to under 3.1 B. Laboratory's financial risk is the risk to Laboratory stockholders that is caused by an increase in debt.
 In other words, with a high degree of financial leverage come high-interest payments, which usually reduce Earnings Per Share (EPS).

 Asset vs Debt